Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

 To obtain an even smaller model for our distillation experiments, we build EdgeSRGAN-tiny by choosing $N=4$, $F=32$, and $D=256$.
-We further shrink the size of the discriminator by eliminating the first compression stage ($B1$) from each block (see Fig.\ref{fig:discriminator}).
+We further shrink the size of the discriminator by eliminating the first compression stage ($B1$) from each block (see Fig. \ref{fig:discriminator}).
 In this configuration, we also remove the batch normalization layer from the first B2 block to be coherent with the larger version.
-The obtained discriminator contains around 2.75M parameters.
-The pre-training procedure is the same descibed for EdgeSRGAN, while the adversarial training is performed with the additional distillation loss ($\gamma=\num{1e-2}$, $\lambda=\num{1e-1}$) of Eq.\ref{eq:distil_loss}.
-EdgeSRGAN is used as teacher model, distilling its layers 2, 5, and 8 into EdgeSRGAN-tiny's layers 1, 2, and 4.
-The model is trained with a learning rate of \num{1e-4} which is further divided by 10 after \num{5e4} steps.
-For the loss function we set $\xi=\num{1e-3}$ and $\eta=0$.
+The obtained generator and discriminator contain around 90k and 2.75M parameters.
+The pre-training procedure is the one described for EdgeSRGAN, while the adversarial training is performed with the additional distillation loss ($\gamma=\num{1e-2}$, $\lambda=\num{1e-1}$) of Eq. \ref{eq:distil_loss}.
+EdgeSRGAN is used as a teacher model, distilling its layers 2, 5, and 8 into EdgeSRGAN-tiny's layers 1, 2, and 4.
+The model is trained with a learning rate of \num{1e-4}, which is further divided by 10 after \num{5e4} steps.
+For the loss function, we set $\xi=\num{1e-3}$ and $\eta=0$.

 Finally, we create a third version of our model to upscale images with a factor of 8.
 To do so, we change the first transpose convolution layer of EdgeSRGAN and EdgeSRGAN-tiny to have a stride of 4 instead of 2 and leave the rest of the architecture unchanged.
 The training procedure for these models is analogous to the ones used for the x4 models, with the main difference of adding a pixel-based component to the adversarial loss by posing $\eta=\num{1e2}$.